Lithops lesliei (N. E. Br.) N. E. Br.

 Fertilizing: These succulents do not need to be fertilized.
 Lithops will thrive without any feeding.
 If you decide to feed, use a fertilizer with high potassium and low nitrogen levels.

-Propagation: If you have multi-headed plants, Lithops can be propagated by division.
-They are most often grown from seeds.
+Propagation: Lithops can be propagated by division if you have multi-headed plants, but they are most often grown from seeds.

 Learn more at How to Grow and Care for Lithops.